What is a balance transfer credit card?

 - You could save the money you would pay on interest and use it for other financial purposes

-Before you commit to a new credit card and sign up to a balance transfer offer, you’ll want to compare credit cards and balance transfer options to determine the best choice for your personal circumstances.
+Before you commit to a new credit card and sign up to a balance transfer offer, you’ll want to compare credit cards to determine the best choice for your personal circumstances.

 The most important factor to consider is the length of the introductory period: this is the primary reason you will be considering a credit card balance transfer.
 You will need to assess your ability to repay the owing balance on your current credit card within this period to ensure a higher interest rate isn’t applied before you are able to pay the overdue amount.

 Any balance remaining at the end of an introductory period will have the card’s standard rates applied - be sure to check both the length of the introductory period and the interest rate applied following its conclusion.